Academic foundation programme projects

 - Writing up as conference abstract and journal paper for publication

 - Clinical projects on functional gastrointestinal disorders

-Clinical projects on functional gastrointestinal disorders Clinical Research A number of projects in clinical gastroenterology are available to be involved in for write up.
-These are all themed towards functional gastrointestinal disorders (FGIDs) and include studies looking at FGIDs in a) coeliac disease, b) the hypermobility related joint disorders, c) bile acid diarrhoea and d) colonoscopic evaluation.
-Ethics has been gained and all these studies are either running or already have data available to analyse.
-The plan would be for the fellow to use the data from one of these studies, write and submit an original article for publication.
+A number of projects in clinical gastroenterology are available.
+These are all themed towards functional gastrointestinal disorders (FGIDs), which are disorders of gut-brain interaction in the absence of organic disease.
+They are the most common GI conditions seen in primary and secondary care.
+The current studies include i) randomized trial of therapies for FGIDs, and ii) looking at the association between FGIDs and COVID/food intake disorders.
+Ethics has been gained and all these studies are either running or soon to start.
+The plan would be for the fellow to be involved in one of the studies, and use the data for write up and submit an original article for publication

 - AF2 Project in primary care

 Two possible areas which can be developed with the AF doctor: